Return to Home Page

 View West (lochans, lochans and more lochans):

-On passing the 869m top, it is interesting to note the difference between the South and North faces of the A’ Ch’eir Ghorm ridge.
+On passing the 869m top, it was interesting to note the difference between the South and North faces of the A’ Ch’eir Ghorm ridge.
 The North side is quite rocky, the South side is just scree.

 A’ Ch’eir Ghorm ridge (photo by Dave):